 steveyegge/gastown

-Section titled “Gas Town”Multi-agent orchestration system for Claude Code with persistent work tracking
+Section titled “Gas Town”Multi-agent orchestration system for Claude Code, GitHub Copilot, and other AI agents with persistent work tracking

 Overview

-Section titled “Overview”Gas Town is a workspace manager that lets you coordinate multiple Claude Code agents working on different tasks.
+Section titled “Overview”Gas Town is a workspace manager that lets you coordinate multiple AI coding agents (Claude Code, GitHub Copilot, Codex, Gemini, and others) working on different tasks.
 Instead of losing context when agents restart, Gas Town persists work state in git-backed hooks, enabling reliable multi-agent workflows.

 What Problem Does This Solve?